Phrasee’s AI Ethics Policy

 In the past we have actively turned down working with companies that we believe are harmful to society or have unscrupulous business models.
 All potential customers go through a review process to make sure their ethics align with ours.
-We will not work with: gun & weapon retailers; political parties; and anything that promotes hate speech or the marginalisation of segments of society.
+We will not work with: gun & weapon retailers, political parties or any company that promotes hate speech or the marginalisation of segments of society.
 The individuals who work for these types of organisations are probably nice people, and we’d love to work with you when you switch industries.
 But for now, it’s not for us.

 Things we will do:

 - Take action to avoid prejudice and bias.

 First off, we ensure our team itself is diverse.
-Phrasee is 50% female, has staff members from many countries around the world, many socio-economic profiles, ages, sexual orientations, ethnic backgrounds and political beliefs.
+Phrasee is gender balanced, has staff members from many countries around the world, many socio-economic profiles, ages, sexual orientations, ethnic backgrounds and political beliefs.
 Secondly, we actively develop methods to identify and remove prejudice from our data sets.
 This ensures our models are generalised, and any small amount of biased data is washed out during training.

 - Be open about what our AI does.

-We use AI to do two very specific tasks: 1) to generate human-sounding, brand-compliant marketing copy; and 2) to predict the performance of that copy in the wild.
+We use AI to do two very specific tasks: to generate human-sounding, brand-compliant marketing copy, and to predict the performance of that copy in the wild.
 We do not use AI for other purposes, and if/when we do, we will be open about it.
 Our customers deserve to know what we do, and that we aren’t hiding any secret, evil development schemes.

 - We will not change this policy.
 We will monitor it and add to it when required.

 We view this ethics policy like the US Constitution.
 So, the core text will not change.
 However, ethics are not static, and adapt over time (just remember that gay marriage wasn’t legal in most of the world 15 years ago!).
 The world around us changes.
 When our policy needs to be amended, we will transparently add amendments at the end of the document, dated and with reasons.
 This way you can always see where we stand, and what we stand for.